Kayleigh

-"Kayleigh" is a song by the British neo-progressive rock band Marillion.
+"Kayleigh" is a song by British neo-prog band Marillion.
 It was released as the first single from the concept album Misplaced Childhood.
-It was the band's most successful single in the UK, where it peaked at number-two and stayed on the chart for a total of 14 weeks.
-It also became the band's most successful single worldwide, reaching the top 10 in the Republic of Ireland, Norway and France and became the band's sole appearance on the United States Billboard Hot 100, hitting number 74 in October 1985.
+It is the band's most successful single in the UK, where it peaked at number two and stayed on the UK singles chart for 14 weeks.
+It also became the band's most successful single worldwide, reaching the top 10 in Ireland, Norway, and West Germany.
+In the United States, it gave the band their sole appearance on the Billboard Hot 100 chart, reaching number 74 in October 1985.

 The song popularised the name Kayleigh in the UK.
 It was later performed by the band's lead singer, Fish, at the Nelson Mandela 70th Birthday Tribute at Wembley Stadium, with Midge Ure on guitar and Phil Collins on drums.

 Composition

 "Kayleigh" has been characterised as a "tremulous torch song".
 Fish, the band's lead singer and lyricist, said that writing the lyrics was "his way of apologizing to some of the women he had dated in the past."
 Although he had at one point dated a woman whose forenames were Kay Lee, the song was more a composite of several women with whom he had had relationships.
-Fish was quoted:
+Fish told Classic Rock in 2014, "I'd wanted to write a song about a girlfriend I'd split up with, whose name was Kay.
+Which of course we couldn't do.
+So we added her middle name, Lee, and it became Kayleigh instead."